 - Not sure what to pack?
-Check out my Backpacking Essentials Guide.
+Check out my Backpacking Essentials Guide and tropical packing list.

 Love This?
 Save and Share on Pinterest!

 This article has been published in collaboration with the Tourism Authority of Thailand’s #throwbackthailand campaign.
 As ever, all thoughts and opinions are my own.
 Find more Thailand travel inspiration, as well as information about the reopening of the country’s borders and when you can travel there at www.fanclubthailand.co.uk

 Looking for More Thailand Travel Tips and Guides?